cleemesser/aero15X-laptop-linux-cuda-config/README.md

 # running linux on the aero 15X laptop

-This is high end laptop released from Gigabyte in late 2017.
-It features big battery, thin body and a maxQ 1070 GTX GPU.
+This is high end laptop released from Gigabyte in late 2017 with the Intel i7-7700HQ (4 core) It features big battery, thin body and a maxQ 1070 GTX GPU.

 It boots pretty nicely with ubuntu 16.04.3 (using the hwe 4.10 kernel) with the wifi card, keyboard,